How to Get Married in Australia as a Foreigner

 How to Get Married in Australia

-So, we’ve looked at all we need to put in place before marrying in Australia.
+So, we’ve looked at all we need to put in place before marrying a foreigner in Australia.
 Now, let’s simplify the entire process for you into a few steps.

 Get a Visa